Pigment Print on Fine-Art Photo Paper

 Series 1 : 60 x 80 cm

 2015 – ongoing

 At the heart of this series of works lies my mistrust of the photographic surface.
 I am searching for ways to puncture the immaculate appearance of photographs, to work against the awe their glossy surface evokes.
 For the first series (37°11’59.14”N , 26°47’58.68”E) I worked with 35 mm film.
 Close-up shots of shallow water and waves taken at the exact location the title indicates – 37°11’59.14”N , 26°47’58.68”E – were printed on heavy, fine art photo-paper.
-I am revisiting the exact spot where I have shot the images and relinquish each print to the surge of the waves.
-The thin web of fissures and other abrasion marks on the photographic surface is what the sea adds to its own photographic representation.
-Partially destroying the image the natural element lends its representation a new – tactile – dimension.
+I then revisited the exact spot where I shot the images and relinquished each print to the surge of the waves.
+The thin web of fissures and other abrasion marks on the photographic surface is what the natural element adds to its photographic representation.
+Partially destroying the image it lends it a new, tactile dimension.

 [series 1] : 37°11’59.14”N , 26°47’58.68”E